-Equitable and MLOA ratings
+Equitable and Equitable America ratings

 The guarantees provided in our life insurance and annuity contracts are based on the claims paying ability of the issuing company, either Equitable Financial Life Insurance Company (Equitable Financial) New York, NY or Equitable Financial Life Insurance Company of America, (Equitable America) an Arizona Stock Corporation, with its main administration office in Jersey City, NJ.
 Equitable America is not licensed to conduct business in New York and Puerto Rico.